 When using these or any other medications, it is a good idea to turn your hood lights off while treating your fish.
 These drugs claim to not have any active ingredients that are disabled by UV rays like many antibiotics, notwithstanding, the dark atmosphere will help your fish to relax and recuperate.
 It is also a good idea to remove any biological filters you may be using, even though these drugs claim they don't harm nitrifying bacteria.
 Store your filters in a container of aerated tank water.

-for the treatment of bloat.
+To clarify, we recommend using any one of the following medications for the treatment of bloat.
 The first and most common is Metronidazole

 (Seachem, Fish Zole, Emtryl, Flagyl), the second is Clout and

 the third is Tetra Parasite Guard (formerly Jungle Parasite Clear).

 Prior to dosing do a large, 30-40% partial water change using a good quality dechlorinator and vacuum the gravel.
 If water changes have not been performed on a regular basis leading up to the illness, first do a small, 20% partial water change, wait two hours and then do the larger water change.
 The initial 30-40% water change is not necessary if this is a hospital tank not previously in use.